Kirigami2

 - Kirigami statically built with CMake (needed to link statically from applications built with CMake)

-While the main.cpp file will have something like:
+The main.cpp file should then have something like:

 KDE's Doxygen guidelines are available online.